reivaxy/iotinator/README.md

 To create a new module, just get the iotSwitch repo, rename it, and the files within, and the classes they contain, and the code is totally self explanatory (No, just kidding).

-For now the UI files (js, css) of each module is in the iotinator repository, which is not awesome...
+For now the UI files (js, css) of each module are in the iotinator repository, which is not awesome...

 The UI framework is taking care of displaying one block for each module connected with their connection information and providing the module's generic and custom data, and each module needs to provide the UI elements to display/handle its custom data within these blocks, and send actions to the REST api.